sinewalker/dotspacemacs/README.md

 This is my [Spacemacs](https://github.com/syl20bnr/spacemacs) configuration.

-I've been an [Emacs](https://www.gnu.org/software/emacs/) user for about 2 decades and I've been keeping my emacs configuration ever since February 2000 when it was just a simple `.emacsrc` until it evolved over time to something quite complex and hairy.
+I've been an [Emacs](https://www.gnu.org/software/emacs/) user since the late 1990s and I've been keeping my emacs configuration ever since February 2000 when it was just a simple `.emacsrc` until it evolved over time to something quite complex and hairy.
 In recent months it's developed a will of its own, to the point where I cannot easily maintain it: if I make a change to something, three other things will unexpectedly break.

 So, I have declared Emacs Configuration Bankruptcy.